 Pursuant to Government Code section 69957, if an official reporter or an official reporter pro tempore is unavailable to report an action or proceeding in a court, subject to the availability of approved equipment and equipment monitors, the court may order that, in a limited civil case, or a misdemeanor or infraction case, the action or proceeding be electronically recorded, including all the testimony, the objections made, the ruling of the court, the exceptions taken, all arraignments, pleas, and sentences of defendants in criminal cases, the arguments of the attorneys to the jury, and all statements and remarks made and oral instructions given by the judge.
 A transcript derived from an electronic recording may be utilized whenever a transcript of court proceedings is required.
 Transcripts derived from electronic recordings shall include a designation of "inaudible" or "unintelligible" for those portions of the recording that contain no audible sound or are not discernible.
 The electronic recording device and appurtenant equipment shall be of a type approved by the Judicial Council for courtroom use.
-(Added July 1, 2022.)

-RULE 1.09 COURT FILE RETRIEVAL AND RECORDS RESEARCH FEES
+RULE 1.09 COURT FILE RECORDS RESEARCH FEES

-- A. The Judges of the Superior Court of California, County of Nevada have approved the imposition of fees for extraordinary retrieval of court files and court records research in accordance with California Rule of Court 10.815 and Government Code Sections 70627 and 70631, respectively.
-These fees are effective on June 1, 2010. - B. Court File Retrieval: Attorneys, parties, proprietary records research vendors and members of the public may request up to six (6) court files per day for viewing.
-If available and not in use by the Court, these files will be available for viewing the business day following the date of the request.
-To request more than six (6) court files located at the courthouse to be viewed at one time, a \$15.00 retrieval fee per every six additional files requested will be due and payable at the time the request is made. - C. Court Records Research: The fee for research requests shall be \$15.00 for each search of records or court files that take longer than ten (10) minutes.
-The fee is due and payable at the time of the request.
-If the requestor seeks information on more than one record or court file at one time, the Court presumes that the search will take longer than 10 minutes and a \$15.00 fee will be charged for the first two records and a \$5.00 fee will be charged for each additional record or court file. - D. If submitting research requests by mail, requestors must enclose a self-addressed stamped envelope with proper postage and a check made out to Superior Court of Nevada County.
-Write in the amount previously provided by the Court or on the memo line write "amount not to exceed \$35.00," if the amount of the research is unknown.
-(Amended July 1, 2014.)
+- A. The Judges of the Superior Court of the State of California, County of Nevada have approved the imposition of fees for court records research in accordance with California Rules of Court, rule 10.815 and Government Code sections 70627 and 70631. - B. Viewing Court Files: Attorneys, parties, proprietary records research vendors, and members of the public may access case information online or at the courthouse.
+Information on how to view specific files is available on the court's website. - C. Court Records Research: Pursuant to Government code section 70627, the court charges \$15.00 per research request requiring more than ten (10) minutes.
+The fee is due and payable at the time of the request. - D. If submitting research requests by mail, requestors must enclose a self-addressed stamped envelope with proper postage or an email address and a check made out to Superior Court of Nevada County.
+Write in the amount previously provided by the court or on the memo line write "amount not to exceed \$(dollar amount)," if the amount of the research is unknown.

-RULE 1.10 COURTROOM DRESS AND DECORUM POLICY
+RULE 1.10 COURTROOM (INCLUDING REMOTE APPEARANCES) DRESS AND DECORUM POLICY

 Proper attire and decorum are necessary to preserve the dignity and integrity of the judicial process.
+The following rules apply to both in-person and remote appearances.